0m3gaC0d3/jwt-rest-api-skeleton/README.md

 ## Errors

-Each error comes wrapped in JSON to ensure a better/consistent API experience for your clients.
+Each error comes wrapped in JSON to ensure better/consistent API experiences for your clients.

 ## GraphQL

 If you want to use [GraphQL](https://wikipedia.org/wiki/GraphQL), simply run  `composer require omegacode/jwt-secured-api-graphql`.
 Read the documentation of the project for more information.